Jordan9675/MyDramaScraper/README.md

 # MyDramaScraper

-This repository provides a classic Scrapy project with a spider named **dramascraper** which allows one to scrap information about the dramas that are listed on [MyDramaList](https://mydramalist.com/).
+This repository provides a classic Scrapy project with a spider named **dramalist** which allows one to scrap information about the dramas that are listed on [MyDramaList](https://mydramalist.com/).

-It also allows to scrap the list of drama a user **completed** and their associated ratings
+It also allows to scrap the list of dramas a user **completed** and their associated ratings

 ## Quick start